spa-data/spa-data/_posts/2018-08-10-welcome-to-jekyll.markdown

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

-Front matter is YAML stuff at top of text file, with 3 dashes before and after.

-This page's front matter is:

-layout: post

-title:  "Welcome to Serge!"

-date:   2018-08-10 19:33:58 -0400

-categories: jekyll update

 Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}